 The Political Parties, Elections and Referendums Act 2000 (PPERA) establishes a fixed legal framework for the conduct of any referendum held across the UK, or a referendum held in Scotland, Wales, England or Northern Ireland.
 It also applies to regional referendums within England.

 The Local Government Act 2000 set out a major change in the way Local Authorities in England and Wales are run.
 Most Local Authorities, except some of the smaller district councils in the area of a County Council, operate “executive arrangements”.
 There are three types of executive arrangement set out in the Act, two of which involve a directly elected Mayor: Mayor and Cabinet, and Mayor and Council Manager.
 The other involves a Leader (who is elected by Councillors) and Cabinet.
 (Wyre Forest District Council, after consultation with residents, opted for this third style of arrangement.)

-This figure will have effect for the purposes of determining the validity of Petitions presented from April 1 2017 to March 31 2018
+The figure of 3907 will have effect for the purposes of determining the validity of Petitions presented from April 1 2017 to March 31 2018.

 Referendums can be used by Local Authorities to test public opinion on local issues.
 These referendums are not regulated by law and we have no responsibility for the conduct or other aspects of such referendums.